parrottkim/riverpod_clean_architecture_in_a_nutshell/README.md

 **1. Data**
 - **Model** (lib/src/data/model): It is used to structure data obtained from external sources.
 Contains extension methods for converting data into a model.
 - **Repository Abstraction** (lib/src/data/repository): A repository abstraction part.
-- **Network Abstraction** (lib/src/data/service): A network abstraction part using Retrofit.
-It helps with type conversion with REST API.
+- **handles External Communicationss** (lib/src/data/service): It typically handles interactions with external systems, communication with external APIs, and connections to data sources.
-- **Data Source and Repository Implementation** (lib/src/data/source): It is responsible for fetching data from an external source, in this example a REST API.
+- **Data Source and Repository Implementation** (lib/src/data/source): It is responsible for fetching data from an external source, in this example a external APIs.

 **2. Presentation**
 - **Common Widgets** (lib/src/presentation/common): Define Widgets that are commonly used.